MichaelJbyte/Linux-Practice-01/README.md

   - _top_: Lists all processes running, uptime, current time, CPU usage, memory usage, and tasks.
   - _tree_: Displays directory and files in a branching format.
 (May have to be installed)
   - _tar_: Stands for Tape Archive.
 Used to create, modify, and extract archived files.
-    * ['-czf' is a useful flag which creates and copies over files to a new archived file.]
+    * ['-czf' is a useful flag which creates and copies over files to a new archived file.]\
+  - _dmesg_: A command which displays kernal messxages such as errors and running processes.
+    * [To make a search for a certain word or phrase found in these messages, use this command:
+      _sudo dmesg | grep "word1|word2"_]
+  - When using the 'diff' command, the order does matter in which you put them.
+The result will differ.

 ---